How to calculate profit margin: formula and examples

 Make your operations more efficient

-Improve how your business operates to get more from existing resources:
+Improving how your business operates helps you get more from existing resources.

 Adjust your pricing